dS/CFT Correspondence from a Defect Operator: Introduction

 In this paper, we investigate the symmetry perspective of the dS/CFT correspondence obtained through Wick rotation and analytic continuation.
 Although considerations of symmetry alone are generally inadequate to ascertain a comprehensive quantum theory—owing to quantum corrections or anomalies—we assert that Wick rotation and analytic continuation can nevertheless be meaningfully employed within a circumscribed set of structures.
 Our analysis focuses specifically on the metric, the CFT generators associated with the bulk isometry group, and physical observables defined through expectation values.
 The action, by contrast, is subtle under such continuations because quantum effects can modify it in nontrivial ways.
 Nevertheless, the restricted continuation we adopt suffices to extract structural information about de Sitter physics directly from the CFT side, and our derivations remain valid for CFTs in arbitrary dimensions.
+While analytic continuation from AdS to dS has been extensively studied, our work identifies an additional necessary structure: the modification of the inner product in the dual CFT.
+We show that this modification can be naturally formulated as a global defect operator that twists the Hilbert space structure.
+This leads to a non-Hermitian realization of the conformal algebra and provides a consistent framework for reproducing de Sitter bulk correlators.
 Our main results are summarized as follows (as in Fig. \ref{ds_cft_summary_trimmed}):